 The extent of the council's property investment portfolio is limited to such an extent that any downturn, whilst potentially impacting on the MTFS, would be manageable.
 For example a 10% reduction in rental income equates to approx. £79k or 0.7% of the total net budget.
-The budget for 2021/22 makes an increased provision for a temporary reduction in rentals as a result of the pandemic, although the vast majority of the portfolio is performing well.
+Despite economic pressures associated with the Covid-19 Pandemic, generally rental income streams have been resilient during this challenging period.